iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">

-Training a 20-neuron network with gradient descent and using the same activation patterns solve the convex equivalent.
+Training a 20-neuron network with gradient descent and using the same activation patterns to solve the convex equivalent.
 We plot for each step, the loss of the non-convex network and the optimal loss of the convex problem.
 We use <em>cvxpy</em> to define the problem and solve it using <em>ECOS</em>.
 The convex loss is always lower than the non-convex loss and that's expected, in the convex problem we are using the same neurons and trying to improve the loss without changing the activation.
 The convex loss at the start is quickly beaten by gradient descent, this means our initial choice of activation pattern was bad, and gradient descent continually improves them.
 </p>

 In general, we cannot predict which patterns will be used by the neurons found by GD.
 Thus we cannot hope that the convex problem will give us an insight as it requires us to know the activation patterns. <d-footnote>Side note, we can however predict what (some of) the optimal solution will look like a spline interpolation on each training sample. <d-cite key="wangConvexGeometryBackpropagation2021"></d-cite></d-footnote>

-In the next section we focus on cases where the non-convex minima can be accurately described by convex problems.
+In the next section, we focus on cases where the non-convex minima can be accurately described by convex problems.

-### On large initialisation scale
+### On large initialization scale

-Initialisation scale of network, is the absolute size of the neurons' parameters.
-To get a change the scale, we can simply multiply every parameters by a scalar.
+The initialization scale of the network is the absolute size of the neurons' parameters.
+To get a change in the scale, we can simply multiply every parameter by a scalar.
 The initial value of the neuron is a large topic in machine learning as it has a large influence on the quality of the local minimum.
 We say we're on a large scale when neurons do not move far from their initial value during descent.
-And this typically happens when using large initial values for the paremeters of each neurons.
+And this typically happens when using large initial values for the parameters of each neuron.

-The theory is that you can push the scale high enough that neurons do not change their activation patterns at all.
+The theory states that you can push the scale used high enough so that neurons will not change their activation patterns at all.
 If this is verified, the convex reformulation will describe exactly the minima that the gradient descent will reach.
-However in practice it is not possible to observe as the loss becomes very small and the training is too slow to compute to the end.
-The NTK briefly mentionned in the introduction operate in this setting, using the fact that the network is very close to its linear approximation.
+However, in practice it is not possible to observe as the loss becomes very small and the training is too slow to compute to the end.
+The NTK briefly mentioned in the introduction operates in this setting, using the fact that the network is very close to its linear approximation.
 On a similar note, reducing the step size for the first layer will also guarantee convergence<d-cite key="marionLeveragingTwoTimescale2023"></d-cite></d-footnote>.

 __Illustration.__

 Using an animation, we plot every step of a gradient descent in the non-convex problem until the loss is small enough.
-As mentionned before, the training is too slow to continue until we reach a real local minimum described by the convex problem here.
-We plot the output of the network, which is the sum of all the neurons We want to focus on the activation point of each neurone
+As mentioned before, the training is too slow to continue until we reach a real local minimum described by the convex problem here.
+We plot the output of the network, which is the sum of all the neurons We want to focus on the activation point of each neuron.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/bigscale_movie.gif" class="img-fluid" %}

 <p class="legend">
 Training a network with 1000 neurons with big initial values using gradient descent.
-The output of the network is in blue, the four data point(red crosses) represent linear data.
-Each green triangle represent one neuron with its activation point horizontally, and its norm vertically.
-The orientation of the triangle reveal which side the neuron will activate the data.
-At initialisation, the repartition of activation point is uniform.
-The movement of the activation point is minimal, only a few neuron will actually change pattern, among the thousands.
+The output of the network is in blue, and the four data points  (red crosses) represent linear data.
+Each green triangle represents one neuron with its activation point horizontally, and its norm vertically.
+The orientation of the triangle reveals which side the neuron will activate the data.
+At initialization, the repartition of the activation point is uniform.
+The movement of the activation point is minimal, only a few neurons will actually change the pattern, among the thousands.
 </p>

-<p class="remark"> A side effect of the large initialisation is the catastrophic overfitting i.e. there are very large variation between data points which will negatively impact test loss.
+<p class="remark"> A side effect of the large initialization is catastrophic overfitting i.e. there are very large variations between data points which will negatively impact test loss.
 </p>

-### On very small initialisation
+### On very small initialization

-At the other extreme, the small scale setting effectively let neurons align themselves before ever decreasing the loss.
-In theory, if you push the scale down enough, neurons will converge to a finite set of direction before trying to fit the objective.
+At the other extreme, the small-scale setting effectively lets neurons align themselves before ever decreasing the loss.
+In theory, if you push the scale down enough, neurons will converge to a finite set of directions before trying to fit the objective.

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/smallscale_movie.gif" class="img-fluid" %}

 <p class="legend">
 Training a network with 1000 neurons with very small initial values using gradient descent.
-The output of the network is in blue, the four data point(red crosses) represent linear data.
-Each green triangle represent one neuron with its activation point horizontally, and its norm vertically.
-The orientation of the triangle reveal which side the neuron will activate the data.
-At initialisation, the repartition of activation point is uniform.
-However as training progress most neurons that activate toward the right converges to $-1.3$.
-Once the norm of the neuron at activating at $-1.3$ is large enough, the loss decrease and we quickly reach convergence.
+The output of the network is in blue, the four data points (red crosses) represent linear data.
+Each green triangle represents one neuron with its activation point horizontally, and its norm vertically.
+The orientation of the triangle reveals which side the neuron will activate the data.
+At initialization, the repartition of the activation point is uniform.
+However, as training progress most neurons that activate toward the right converge to $-1.3$.
+Once the norm of the neuron at activating at $-1.3$ is large enough, the loss decreases and we quickly reach convergence.
 </p>

 If you take orthogonal data and a small scale, the behavior is very predictable<d-cite key="boursierGradientFlowDynamics2022c"></d-cite> even in a regression setting.

-<p class="remark">  Unless mentionned otherwise, all experiments were ran using full batch vanilla gradient descent.
-In experiments it is clear that adding momentum or using the Adam optimiser much easier to use on top of being faster to converge.
+<p class="remark">  Unless mentioned otherwise, all experiments were run using full batch vanilla gradient descent.
+In experiments, it is clear that adding momentum or using the Adam optimizer is much easier to use on top of being faster to converge.
 However, the behavior is much less predictable.</p>

 ## Conclusion

 The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
-The convex problem can describe every local minima found by gradient descent in the non-convex.
+The convex problem can describe every local minimum found by gradient descent in the non-convex setting.
 However, finding the global optima is impossible in practice, and approximations are still costly.
 There is no evident link between feature learning in the non-convex and the convex reformulation.

 As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
 Unveiling the intricacies of training offers a glimpse into simpler, more transparent models, fostering adaptability and responsiveness in the evolving landscape of artificial intelligence.
 This duality of complexity and clarity underscores the ongoing quest for a more responsible and effective future in machine learning.